getwilds/wilds-docker-library/strelka/README.md

 The images provide a complete environment for Strelka variant calling workflows with all necessary dependencies, built with version pinning and minimal package installation for security and reproducibility.

+**Platform Support**: This image is available for **linux/amd64 only**.
+ARM64 (Apple Silicon) is not supported because Strelka only provides precompiled x86_64 binaries and building from source for ARM64 would require significant additional complexity.

 ## Usage

 ### Docker